 What is microgeneration?

-Microgeneration refers to small-scale generation of electricity by households or small businesses to meet their own needs, in addition to their existing electricity supply.
+Microgeneration refers to the small-scale generation of electricity by households or small businesses to meet their own needs, in addition to their existing electricity supply.
 This is known as “self-consumption”.

-The most common form of microgeneration and one you may be familiar with is solar panels, however there are different types of microgeneration technologies available.
+The most common form of microgeneration and one you may be familiar with is solar panels, however, there are different types of microgeneration technologies available.

 Export and earn with Bord Gáis Energy